tellery/website/docs/how-to-use/shortcut.md

 # Learn the shortcut

 :::note
-`Cmd/Ctrl`  indicates "Command" on Mac and "Control" on Windows and Linux.
+`Cmd/Ctrl`  indicates "Command" (or "Control") on Mac and "Control" on Windows and Linux.
 :::